kedacore/keda-docs/content/docs/2.6/scalers/azure-app-insights.md

 - `activeDirectoryClientId` - Id of the Active Directory application which requires at least `Monitoring Reader` permissions.
 - `activeDirectoryClientPassword` - Password of the Active Directory application.
+- `applicationInsightsId` - Id of the Application Insights instance to query.
+- `tenantId` - Id of the tenant that contains the Azure resource.

 The user will need access to read data from the Azure resource.

 ### Example

+The following example illustrates the use of a TriggerAuthentication to connect to Application Insights.
 ```yaml
 apiVersion: v1
 kind: Secret